paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 ## User Interface

-The entry point for the user twofold:
+The entry point for the user is twofold:

 1. Registering a PVF with some deposit
 2. Actually bidding for a slot.